Constitution and Rules of the League (last amended June 2017)

-1. The League shall be called Cirencester and District Table Tennis League and shall consist of a President, Vice Presidents, and duly elected Officers and Clubs; and shall be affiliated to the Gloucester TTA and to Table Tennis England
+1. The League shall be called Cirencester and District Table Tennis League and shall consist of a President, Vice Presidents, and duly elected Officers and Clubs; and shall be affiliated to the Gloucestershire TTA and to Table Tennis England (ETTA)

 2. The object of the League shall be to foster and promote Table Tennis within a radius of 12 miles of Cirencester Market Place, providing opportunities for recreation and competition.